rolandmueller/bigdata/cloud_deployment.md

     2. Your Flask Web app

     On your web GUI of your CapRover, create a new app with the name `flask` (entering in the field).
 You do NOT need Persistent Data.
+The counter data is stored in the Redis database.

     Click on the created `flask` and click on the `App Configs` tab.
 In the Environmental Variables, click `Add Key/Value Pair`:
     Key:  REDIS_PASSWORD
-    Value: MyBIPMPassword
+    Value: MyBIPMPassword (or your password)

     Add another `Add Key/Value Pair`:
     Key:  REDIS_HOST
     Value: srv-captain--redis

     Click on `Save & Update`

     Create a new file in the docker folder with the name `captain-definition` with the following content:
     ```json